 Eric Agol is predominantly interested in observational and theoretical studies of extrasolar planets, as well as compact objects, and gravitational lensing.

-The smallest diameter "habitable-zone" planet, 1.4 times Earth, was found by me, and confirmed by a large team of scientists using the Kepler spacecraft, Kepler-62f ( Borucki, Agol et al., 2013, Science) Astronomers (and astrobiologists) are excited about this find, and its possible implications for exo-biology.
+The discovery was announce in May, 2013 in Science magazine: Borucki, Agol et al., 2013, Science.
+Astronomers (and astrobiologists) are excited about this find, and its possible implications for exo-biology.